PDLP: A Practical First-Order Method for Large-Scale Linear Programming: Quickly finding approximately optimal but feasible solutions

 \section{Quickly finding approximately optimal but feasible solutions}

-In integer programming, it is typical for approximately optimal but feasible solutions to be acceptable.
-For example, branch and bound methods are commonly stopped as soon as the optimality gap falls below a predefined threshold (e.g., 1\%) to ensure the user does not have to wait too long to receive a high-quality solution \cite{gurobi_mipgap}.
-This pragmatic termination criteria motivates a new heuristic that we have developed that allows first-order methods to similarly find solutions with extremely small violation feasibility violations and moderate (e.g., 1\%) duality gaps.
+In integer programming, approximately optimal but feasible solutions are typically acceptable.
+For example, branch-and-bound methods are commonly stopped as soon as the optimality gap falls below a predefined threshold (e.g., 1\%) to avoid excessive computation time while still delivering high-quality solutions \cite{gurobi_mipgap}.
+This pragmatic termination criterion motivates a new heuristic we develop, called feasibility polishing, that enables first-order methods to similarly find solutions with extremely small feasibility violations and moderate (e.g., 1\%) duality gaps.

-There are two key insights behind our heuristic: \begin{enumerate} \item \textbf{Restarted PDHG tends to converge faster for feasibility problems than optimality problems.} By a feasibility problem, we mean a problem with no objective, i.e.,
+There are two key insights behind our heuristic: \begin{enumerate} \item \textbf{Restarted PDHG tends to converge faster for feasibility problems than for optimality problems.} By a feasibility problem, we mean a problem with no objective, i.e.,

-Empirically, these problems can be orders of magnitude faster for PDHG to solve compared the original linear program (with nonzero objective). \item \textbf{Given a starting solution, restarted PDHG will converge to a \emph{nearby} optimal solution.} PDHG has the property that the distance (in terms of the PDHG norm) from the iterates to any optimal solution is nonincreasing \cite{he2014convergence}.
-Thus, if we warm start \eqref{primal-lp-feasibility} from a primal solution obtained by applying PDHG to the original problem, we have reason to expect that the objective value will not substantially degrade, despite the fact that \eqref{primal-lp-feasibility} ignores the objective function.
-Hence, if we have an approximately optimal solution obtained by PDHG, the result of solving \eqref{primal-lp-feasibility} may retain the high quality objective and also be primal feasible to tight numerical tolerances.
-We can repeat this heuristic argument on the dual feasibility problem
+Empirically, these problems can be orders of magnitude faster for PDHG to solve compared to the original linear program (with nonzero objective). \item \textbf{Given a starting solution, restarted PDHG converges to a \emph{nearby} optimal solution.} PDHG has the property that the distance (in terms of the PDHG norm) from the iterates to any optimal solution is nonincreasing \cite{he2014convergence}.
+The same property also holds for restarted PDHG (e.g., see Proposition~9 of \citet{applegate2023faster}).
+Consequently, one can show, if we warm-start restarted PDHG on \eqref{primal-lp-feasibility} from a primal solution obtained by applying PDLP to the original problem (and set the starting dual iterate to zero, which is trivially dual feasible for \eqref{primal-lp-feasibility}), then restarted PDHG will find a nearby primal feasible solution.

+Thus, if we start from a near-optimal solution (i.e., from PDLP) as a warm-start for restarted PDHG on the primal feasibility problem \eqref{primal-lp-feasibility}, then the result will be a primal solution obtaining a similar objective value which satisfies tight feasibility tolerances.
+This idea is visualized in Figure~\ref{fig:visualize-feasibility-polishing}.